morauszkia/fcc-markdown-previewer/README.md

 Original version used marked for parsing Markdown content, but I switched to `react-markdown` for safety purposes.
 To pass the last (optional) test: interpret carriage returns as line breaks, I used `remark-plugin`.
 I also added syntax highlighting with `react-syntax-highlighter`.
-Also, original version was built using server components, but I refactored to use functional components instead.
+Also, original version was built using class components, but I refactored to use functional components instead.